Case Study: Building Effective Cross-Functional Leadership Teams

 An Unexpected Organizational Change and an Agile Partnership Designed to Adapt

-AIIR worked to quickly adapt the program to the challenges specific to the remaining three teams, each of which had undergone significant personnel changes.
-Rather than extensive group sessions, we refocused on providing 1:1 coaching for team leaders and individual members, providing them the support they needed to thrive through a complex transition.
+Of the 12 teams that started the program, 9 completed it as originally designed.
+For the remaining three — each of which had undergone significant personnel changes — AIIR adapted.
+Rather than forcing a group development session on teams that were still finding their footing, AIIR pivoted to provide 1:1 coaching for team leaders and individual members, giving them the targeted support they needed to lead through a complex transition.

 Are You Ready To Shape A Better Future Together?